 The Registrar’s office would like some type of sign off for technical changes.

-The Graduate School needs the Deans approval for changes to their programs.
+The Graduate School needs the Dean’s approval for changes to programs within their School/College.
 The Graduate School would then review the change and send it on to the Registrar’s office.

 The same annual deadlines for making changes to the Undergraduate catalog will apply to The Graduate School catalog.